imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-someone-and-feel-it-real.md

 ---
-title: 'What does it mean to dream about someone and feel it real?'
+title: 'What Does It Mean to Dream About Someone and Feel It Real?'
 pubDate: '2024-07-29T05:00:00Z'
 description: 'Explore the meaning of dreaming about someone and feeling it real, including friends, family, acquaintances, strangers, and famous people.'
 author: 'AnalyzeMyDream'